 Housing for local needs

 In line with most of the country, housing affordability has significantly worsened in North Somerset.
-On average – in 2018 – full-time workers could expect to pay 9.7 times their annual salary to purchase a home*.
-The figure for 2008 was 7.4 and in 1998, 4.0.
+On average – in 2022 – full-time workers could expect to pay ten times their annual salary to purchase a home*.
+The figure for 2012 was 6.8 and in 2000, 4.5.
 I also believe that people should have access to housing that is located and designed to ensure that residents do not need cars to live a full life.

 - We need a transformative investment in social housing.
 I will work to ensure the Council uses its planning powers to secure more social and truly affordable homes.